-- 1. Action boxes are for providing management advice, specifically related to the particular risk item. - (a) Always put something in the action box if it is something that will help manage the risk issue. - (b) Only put something in the action box if it relates to that specific item. - i.
-Trust the GRiST structure of questions to have a more appropriate place for any related items. - ii.
-If you think of a management action that is not related to the particular item, put it in the general management tab that scrolls down along the side of the questions (see Figure 2).
+- 1. Action boxes are for providing management advice, specifically related to the particular risk item. - (a) Always put something in the action box if it is something that will help manage the risk issue. - (b) Only put something in the action box if it relates to that specific item. - Trust the GRiST structure of questions to have a more appropriate place for any related items. - ii.
+If you think of a management action that is not related to the particular item, you can open the Safety Plan by clicking the button shown in Figure 2, and make a note of it here.
 You can cut and paste it later into a more suitable place when you reach that place.
-In other words, you can use the management tab as a temporary "memo" pad because you can see what is in it at any time. - 2.
-Examples for a management action attached to the date of most recent suicide attempt: - (a) BAD "This anniversary raises the risk": this is a comment about the risk and not about how it should be managed. - (b) GOOD "Make sure he is not alone on or around this date.": it provides advice on how to lower the risk and is directly related to the particular risk item.
-The management plan may later add something more specific about who should be contacted for this but at least the idea is recorded at the right point and when it was thought about.
+In other words, you can use the Safety Plan as a temporary memo pad because you can see what is in it at any time.